 Any Public Display of Information through means other than TV Channels, Websites and Mobile Applications is subject to prior written approval by Euronext and may be subject to additional terms and conditions.

+Euronext reserves the right to determine whether (i) any URL or group of URLs should be regarded as a separate Website (ii) any application software should be regarded as a separate Mobile Application and (iii) any television content should be regarded as a separate TV Channel for Fee purposes, taking into account the guidelines set out in the EMDA Public Display Policy.

 The Public Display of Information by Listed Companies

 A company listed on (one of) the Euronext (including Euronext Affiliates') trading venues may Publicly Display its own Real Time share price on its own company Website in accordance with this Policy, without a Public Display- Licence, provided that it has obtained prior written approval from Euronext.